1Hive/gardens/packages/connector/README.md

-# The Graph Connector for Honey pot
+# The Graph Connector for Gardens